0xDBFB7/ionprinter/documents/log/diffusion_pump.md

 It became apparent that heating externally would be far simpler;

+https://www.capvac.com/files/downloads/MSDS/DC704702705_Specs.pdf diffusion pump oil has a vapor pressure equation - we could assume that the nozzle is infinitely small

 ### Seals

 In the event that the device must be built in multiple sections, I have found McMaster-Carr's high-temperature silicone O-rings (#1283N91) to be perfectly serviceable in these conditions.